-Towards a renewed respect for the beings who feed us, sustainable eating habits, and a less toxic diet. [under construction]
+Towards a renewed respect for the beings who feed us, sustainable eating habits, and zero-waste food shopping.

 In an ideal world, the food we buy would tick all these boxes: